 In the meantime, San Juan remained as a flourishing mission, and the Franciscans built a new rectory sometime between 1640-1660.
 Members of both the San Juan and Yungé pueblos used the San Miguel church at Yungé until a new church was built at San Juan in 1642 and dedicated to San Juan Bautista.

 In the decades that followed, the people of Ohkay Owingeh, like other Pueblo Indians in New Mexico, suffered under oppressive Spanish rule.
-They were conscripted into forced labor, required to pay demanding taxes in goods, and their religious activities were suppressed.
-By the 1670s, discontent had spread through the Pueblo peoples, which led to the Pueblo Revolt in 1680 led by an Ohkay Owingeh man named Popay (Popé).
+They were conscripted into forced labor, required to pay demanding taxes on goods, and their religious activities were suppressed.
+By the 1670s, discontent had spread through the Pueblo peoples, which led to the Pueblo Revolt in 1680, led by an Ohkay Owingeh man named Popay (Popé).
 During the revolt, the Pueblo people destroyed every trace of the Spanish on their lands, including the San Gabriel de Yungé settlement and the San Juan Bautista church at Ohkay Owingeh.
 They also killed their priest, Juan de Morales.
 In the end, the revolt drove the Spanish out of New Mexico, and they didn’t return for 12 years.

 In 1692, the Spanish reconquered New Mexico, and in 1706, a new church was built at the San Juan Pueblo.
 At that time, the village had a population of about 340 people.

 The mission program endured until 1826, when it became secularized, and its lands held in common passed into private ownership after Mexican Independence.
-San Juan Bautista was a local parish church by the time New Mexico came under United States control following the Treaty of Guadalupe Hidalgo in 1848.
-On December 22, 1858, the United States Congress confirmed a 17,544.77 acre grant to the pueblo, and this was patented on November 1, 1864.
+San Juan Bautista was a local parish church when New Mexico came under United States control following the Treaty of Guadalupe Hidalgo in 1848.
+On December 22, 1858, the United States Congress confirmed a 17,544.77 acre grant to the pueblo, patented on November 1, 1864.
 Because of white encroachment, later court decisions reduced the reservation to 12,213 acres.